Table of Contents

 Accountability is essential for road safety.
 In regions where young riders can operate e-bikes without oversight, joyriding and reckless behaviour can lead to dangerous situations.

-Laws that require registration or licensing for certain classes of e-bikes could help authorities enforce safe practices and penalize riders who are reckless.
+Laws requiring registration or licensing for certain classes of e-bikes could help authorities enforce safe practices and penalize reckless riders.

 Additionally, many riders install aftermarket conversion kits, which can inadvertently exceed legal power limits.
 Some kits enable speeds of nearly 50 mph (80 km/h), making these bikes effectively motorcycles.
 Law enforcement often stops riders using visibly modified e-bikes due to safety concerns.